Broomfields/Fabuloteca/README.md

 ## 4. Front-End Architecture

-### 4.1. .NET MAUI Overview
+### 4.1.
+Blazor WebAssembly Overview
-- **Cross-Platform Targeting**: Native support for Windows and iOS using .NET 8.
+- **Technology**: Blazor WebAssembly (.NET 8)
+- **Cross-Platform Targeting**: Runs in any modern web browser, eliminating the need for platform-specific deployments.
-- **UI Design**: Focus on a responsive and adaptive layout, leveraging XAML for UI components.
+- **UI Design**: Focus on a responsive and adaptive layout, leveraging Razor components for UI.
-- **Data Binding**: Use of MVVM for binding UI components to data models.
+- **Data Binding**: Use of Blazor’s binding and component model for integrating UI components with data.

 ### 4.2.
 Interaction with Database
 - **Entity Framework Core**: Utilised for data management and querying on .NET 8.
 Provides a seamless integration with the SQLite database.